Sr. Teresia Wamuyu Wachira (Kenya)

 Bishop Marc Stenger was elected co-president of Pax Christi International in 2019.
 He was the Bishop of Troyes, France since 1999 until his retirement at the end of 2020.
 He is a former member of the Commission for the Universal Mission of the Church and served on the Commission for Pastoral Workers in the French Church.

-As president of Pax Christi France, Msgr.
-Stenger welcomed the resolution of the United Nations (UN) proclaiming 2001-2010 International Decade for the promotion a culture of nonviolence and peace for the benefit of the children of the world and published a paper on it to contribute to the debate and provide some guidance on the path required to move from a culture of violence to a culture of peace.
-He has spoken out for the situation of Christians in Iraq, and, after a delegation to Colombia in 2002, reflected on how respect for human rights underlined the establishment of peace in that country.
-He has been outspoken on isues related to the environmental crisis facing the planet and has hosted a working group on ecology and the environment in France.
+Bishop Stenger focuses on the promotion of a culture of nonviolence and peace, contributes actively to the debate and provides guidance on the path required to move from a culture of violence to a culture of peace.
+He has spoken out for the situation of Christians in Iraq, for the respect of the human rights situation in Colombia and other countries in Latin America, and is outspoken on issues related to the environmental crisis facing the planet.

 Sr. Elena Balatti (South Sudan)